Japanese Style Salad

 - 1 avocado halved, deseeded, skinned and finely sliced

 - I packet of chives chopped in to inch long toothpicks

 - 2 tablespoons mirin (you can pick this up at all Asian delis now)

 - 2 tablespoons white wine vinegar

-Simply place all the salad ingredients in a serving bowl, and pour on the dressing.
+Simply place all the Japanese Style Salad ingredients in a serving bowl, and pour on the dressing.

 Toss lightly, then sprinkle the chives on top.